senbox-org/s1tbx/beam-reader-tests/README.txt

 -Dbeam.reader.tests.log.file=<Path_To_LogFile>
     Specifies the path the log file shall be written to.
 If not given no log file will be created.

+-Dbeam.reader.tests.class.name=<ProductReaderPlugIn_ClassName>
+    If the ProductReaderPlugIn class name is given only test for this reader plugin are executed.

 Creating a reader test